-CASCAIDr will work tirelessly for the furtherance of fairness and legal principle, in adults’ health and social care services – in other words, for the sound administration of justice for those who, due to mental ill-health, physical or sensory impairments, deterioration or disability, need care and support to enable them to work, study, stay safe or develop social networks.
+Our professional and charitable mission is supporting the sound administration of justice for anyone who, due to mental ill-health, physical or sensory impairments, deterioration or disability, needs access to care and support to enable them to work, study, stay safe or develop social networks.

-The advice will enable ordinary people to set out for CCGs’ and councils’ management and elected or Board Members, why they must apply public law principles and make decisions in line with legal expectations set by Parliament in the Care Act and by government in the National Framework for continuing health care).
+The advice we provide is supposed to enable ordinary people to set out for ICBs’ and councils’ management and elected or Board Members, why they must apply public law principles and make decisions in line with legal expectations set by Parliament in the Care Act (and by government in the National Framework for NHS continuing health care).
 Whether that is the case any longer, after Covid, meltdown in the legal aid sector’s interest in this aspect of the Rule of Law, political and democratic culture crises, the cost of living crisis and social services and social care workforce crises – and as the country approaches genuinely seismic changes to adult social care in October 2023 – is beyond anyone’s wit to work out, but we will keep trying.

-The advice output will be geared to the resolution of disputes rather than the generation of litigation, but our existence will re-invigorate regard for legal principle, enabling a competent and knowledgeable workforce to make defensible decisions, in good faith.
+The advice output is geared to the resolution of disputes rather than the generation of litigation, but our work tends to re-invigorate regard for legal principle, enabling a competent and knowledgeable workforce to make defensible decisions, in good faith.
 We focus on complaints work and legal correspondence, well before using a threat to litigate.

 CASCAIDr produces a fortnightly Round-Up of Care Act related news.
 It’s mainly legal developments and LGSCO ‘ombudsprudence’ that we focus on, but some of the other stories that we’ve covered in our Round-Up are shown below, linked to the original items for public access.
 Please click here for details and to subscribe for £25 per year (that’s just over £2 a month).